[Editor’s note: This story was previously published in Dec 2018. It has since been updated and republished.]

 The new management at the firm has worked to reduce and prune its portfolio of underperforming and “flat” leased properties.
 Debt reduction and bolstering its balance sheet have also been a priority.
 These efforts have helped and VER finally started to turn the corner.
 Cash flows continue to be robust and the firm is able to pay its juicy 7%-plus yield.

 The problem remains the overhang of lawsuits from shareholders.
 But with many shareholders already settling, VER is getting closer to being 100% free from its past.
 With the end in sight, the real estate firm could be one of the most sure things when it comes to low-priced stocks.

-Disclosure: At the time of writing, Aaron Levitt did not have a position in any of the stocks listed, but may initiate a position in DOVA.
+Disclosure: At the time of writing, Aaron Levitt did not have a position in any of the stocks listed, but was considering initiating a position in DOVA.